Rolanda Chagrin

-Rolanda Chagrin (born 7 February 1957) is an Israeli actress and comedian.
+Rolanda Chagrin (Hebrew: רולנדה שגרן; born 7 February 1957) is an Israeli actress and comedian.

 Biography

 Rolanda Chagrin was born in Bucharest and immigrated to Israel on 1961.
 Her childhood days she spent in Tel Aviv.

 Between 1977 and 1981, she studied acting at Tel Aviv University's Faculty for Theater and was cast for mainly dramatic roles, participating in the plays Mahagony, Waiting for Godot, The Balcony and plays by the Israeli playwright, Hanoch Levin.